 Despite how important bindings are to skis, the laissez faire attitude I mentioned toward them is not necessarily unwarranted.
 They’re not nearly as sexy as the actual skis or ski boots.
 And, they don’t require much attention after they’ve been mounted.

-There isn’t much to do with them other than keeping them free of debris.
-That, and periodically checking them for wear and tear.
-I suspect the real reason we often take bindings for granted is due to their evolution and subsequent standardization.
+I suspect the main reason we often take bindings for granted is due to their evolution and subsequent standardization.

 You want to know something funny, though?
 You can buy nearly any alpine ski boot from any manufacturer.
 Then, you can wear it with nearly any set of rental skis (bindings).
 And, this is whether you’re at a downhill resort or ski shop across the country thanks to standardization.

-However, this is not the case with cross-country skis.
+However, for years, this hasn’t really been the case with cross-country skis.

-Why isn’t there a standard binding used in cross-country skiing?
+Why hasn’t there a standard binding used in cross-country skiing?
 Well, why do some people prefer iPhones while others prefer Androids?

 Types of Bindings Used In Classic Cross-Country Skiing